MrsWinchester/minions./README.md

 └─ README.md

 5) Troubleshooting:
+ERR_CONNECTION_REFUSED:
-ERR_CONNECTION_REFUSED: the server needs to be running (py manage.py runserver) and visiting the correct port (8000).
+The server needs to be running (py manage.py runserver) and visiting the correct port (8000).

+ALLOWED_HOSTS error:
-ALLOWED_HOSTS error: Ensure the .env exists and includes:
+Ensure the .env exists and includes:

 ALLOWED_HOSTS=127.0.0.1,localhost.

 Port already in use: